asmasemsema907-ai/AI-bank-Assistant/README.md

 ## Requirements

 - Python 3.10 or later.
-- Ollama installed and running.
-- An Ollama model pulled locally, default: `llama3.1`.
 - Windows PowerShell, macOS terminal, or Linux shell.
+- One generation backend:
+  - A free Google Gemini API key (recommended for public/cloud deployment), **or**
+  - An OpenRouter API key, **or**
+  - Ollama installed and running locally with a model pulled, default: `llama3.1`.

 Python dependencies are listed in `requirements.txt`: